josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## injector

 An object in the Angular [dependency-injection][AioGuideGlossaryDependencyInjectionDi] system that can find a named dependency in its cache or create a dependency using a configured [provider][AioGuideGlossaryProvider].
-Injectors are created for NgModules automatically as part of the bootstrap process and are inherited through the component hierarchy.
+Injectors are created for [NgModules][AioGuideGlossaryNgmodule] automatically as part of the bootstrap process and are inherited through the component hierarchy.

 *   An injector provides a singleton instance of a dependency, and can inject this same instance in multiple components.
 *   A hierarchy of injectors at the NgModule and component level can provide different instances of a dependency to their own components and child components.